 \textbf{Meta-learning.} Meta-learning algorithms~\cite{meta1,meta2,meta3} are inspired by human perception of new tasks.
-They utilize prior information learnt across similar events.
-Recently, optimization-based meta-learning~\cite{meta1,meta2,meta4} has gained popularity since they can easily encode prior information through an optimization process.
-Model-agnostic meta-learning (MAML)~\cite{metric} is the most commonly used algorithm under this category, owing to its flexible application to any network trained through gradient descent.
+Optimization-based meta-learning techniques~\cite{meta1,meta2,meta4} have gained popularity since they can easily encode prior information through an optimization process.
+Model-agnostic meta-learning (MAML)~\cite{metric} is the most commonly used algorithm under this category, due to its flexible application to any network trained through gradient descent.
 Researchers have widely adopted MAML frameworks to generalize a model to new tasks, unseen domains, and enriching input features in multimodal scenarios~\cite{mamldomain,multimeta}.
-SMIL~\cite{smil} introduces a Bayesian MAML framework which attains comparable classification performance across both partial and full modality data.
-However their approach requires prior reconstruction of the missing modalities.
-HetMAML~\cite{hetmaml} proposes a modality-agnostic architecture that can handle heterogeneous task distributions, i.e. different modality combinations for input space.
-However, HetMAML does not attempt to attain generalizable performance across partial and full modalities.
-Inspired by the above two approaches, we propose a modified version of MAML that can not only accept hetero-modal inputs, but also enhance their representations with the additional information present in full set of modalities.
+SMIL~\cite{smil} introduces a Bayesian MAML framework that attains comparable classification performance across both partial and full modality data.
+However, their approach requires prior reconstruction of the missing modalities.
+HetMAML~\cite{hetmaml} can handle heterogeneous task distributions, i.e. different modality combinations for input space but fails to attain generalizable performance across partial and full modalities.
+Inspired by the above two approaches, we propose a modality-agnostic architecture that can not only accept hetero-modal inputs but also enhance their representations with the additional information present in a full set of modalities.
 This leads to better segmentation performance for any hetero-modal input instance.